chrisj-skinner/local-storage-demo/README.md

 # Local Storage Demo

-Form fields are stored in Local Storage.
-Restore button re-populates form with stored data.
-Clear button removes ALL local storage.
+Recently learnt more about Local Storage and developed this small demo.

-Form fields are stored in Local Storage with an onclick keyup.

-- Inspect local storage in developer tools to see this happen in real-time
+The form fields are stored in Local Storage with an onclick keyup listener (inspect local storage in developer tools to see this happen in real-time).

 - Refreshing the browser clears the form but preserves local storage
 - <strong>Restore</strong> - populates the form again from local storage data (if any)
 - <strong>Clear</strong> - removes ALL local storage